Quantitative ultrasound is an ultrasound-based modality to measure bone mineral density in osteoporosis.

-There is variation of predictability with the device used though.
+There is a variation of predictability with the device used though.

 Diagnosis of Osteoporosis

-As of now there is no evidence that quantitative ultrasound can be used to diagnose osteoporosis.
-The problem also lies with definition of osteoporosis.
+As of now, there is no evidence that quantitative ultrasound can be used to diagnose osteoporosis.
+The problem also lies with the definition of osteoporosis.

 The T score diagnostic criteria of -2.5 is meant to be used for DXA bone mineral density and using it for any other modality would result in discrepancies in the numbers of women diagnosed with osteoporosis.